Cryopump Solutions

 • A bushing was found to be installed possibly off center.”

-Based on the testing performed by PTB Sales and the acknowledgment by Engineering of a vacuum leak explains why the cryopump would not cool down below 18K on the second stage.
+Based on the testing performed by PTB and the acknowledgment by Engineering of a vacuum leak explains why the cryopump would not cool down below 18K on the second stage.

 Brooks CTI Cryo-Torr 400: Cryopump is seized – motor is not moving in sight glass